sudeepthi59o/sudeepthi59o.github.io/content/portfolio/android/sunsetanimation.md

 ### Conclusion

-This project strengthened my Android development skills, particularly in managing orientation changes and enhancing user experience.
-Future improvements may include history tracking and additional scientific features.
+This project allowed me to enhance my animation and UI development skills.
+Future improvements could include adding more dynamic elements, such as stars appearing in the night sky and adjusting the animation speed.

 > This app was completed as part of academic coursework and is hosted in a private repository and available upon request.